As of episode 10, there are only two episodes to come.

 Not much characterization yet, except the military guy feels that the princess should be used for more important stuff than aiding the asylum of some random scientist.
 Most of them feel professional though.

 Please do note that at this time Control has already established the time of crossing and will be informing the teams.
-Because its important to the next scene.
+Because it is important to the next scene.

 Without any doubt, Ange is a magnificent liar.